cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [6.0.0] - 2020-10-05

+> This is a major release with a lot of changes.
+It is highly recommended that you familiarise yourself with the usage for Hybrid or Online v/s Offline mode on a testnet environment before doing it on production.

+##### Added
+- Allow CNTools to operate in offline mode.
+Offline features include:
+  - Simplified Walet Show/List menu
+  - Wallet delete without balance check option
+  - Pool KES Rotation
+  - Sign a staging transaction.
+- Allow creation of staging tx files using ttl as input in an online/offline-hybrid mode, that can be sent to offline server to sign.
+  - To Transfer Funds
+  - Withdraw Rewards
+  - Delegate
+  - Register/Modify/Retire pool
+- Allow import of a signed transaction to submit in online mode
+- Allow import of 15/24 words based wallets.
+Note that you'd need `cardano-address` and `bech32` in yout $PATH to use this feature (available if you rebuild `cardano-node` using updated `cabal-build-all.sh`), reusing [guide from @ilap](https://gist.github.com/ilap/3fd57e39520c90f084d25b0ef2b96894).

+##### Fixed
+- Check `pool >> show` stake distribution showing up as always 0.

 ## [5.4.1] - 2020-09-10

 ##### Fixed